longquanzheng/cadence-aws/README.md

 python operate-instances.py -a statsd
 ```
 1. Install docker >>>dk
-**NOTE: You can always type "0-N" to operate on multiple instances at a time**
 2. Install statsd service >>>sv
 3. Forward remote 80(Grafana) and 81(Graphite) ports to your local ports(use 8080/8081 as non-privileged ports) >>>fw
 4. Open http://localhost:8081 for Graphite.
 There should be statsd metrics.